 Intro to the Music Industry (Mus-104) | Music Industry Seminar

-Immediately following graduation, Capitol Records offered her a job in the radio promotion department.
-She became the liaison between the artist and radio stations; responsible for radio airplay, concert tickets, and on-air giveaways.
-She later took a position in the Capitol Records Mastering Studios, assisting in vinyl cutting productions, administration and studio billing.
-She eventually earned a Master of Arts degree in Ethnomusicology from San Diego State University and currently teaches Music Industry Studies courses at Cuyamaca College.
-In her spare time, she enjoys gardening, traveling to far off lands, and spending time with her amazing husband and two wonderful children.
+Dawn Hanus became the Music Director at KAOSFM Radio in Olympia, WA.
+As part of this role, she would communicate with record labels and attend music shows in the Seattle/Olympia area.
+Professor Hanus later earned a Bachelor of Arts degree from The Evergreen State College.
+When Capitol Records offered her a job in the radio promotion department, she became the liaison between the artist and radio stations; responsible for radio airplay, concert tickets, and on-air giveaways.
+She later took a position in the Capitol Records Mastering Studios, assisting in vinyl cutting productions and studio administration.
+She eventually earned a Master of Arts degree in Ethnomusicology from San Diego State University.
+Professor Hanus is a member of the Recording Academy and serves as a mentor with the GRAMMYU program.
+She’s a triple platinum, double gold RIAA recipient.

 Thomas Babin, DMA